Before you buy candle wax, you should figure out how much candle wax you’re going to need to make candles!

 Many candle makers choose soy wax because it is not only environmentally friendly compared to paraffin wax, but it is also more affordable than other natural candle waxes.
 Soy wax is a great choice for making container candles.
 You can buy soy wax in flakes by the pound.
 Find our soy wax candle making guide here.

 Yes, you can mix different candle waxes.
 Some of the best candles are made from blending candle waxes.
 By combining candle waxes, you can have the best of both worlds!
-Take this coconut soy wax blend, for example; the coconut wax gives a creamy soft finish for the tops of container candles.
+Take this coconut soy wax blend, for example; the coconut wax gives a creamy soft finish to the tops of container candles.
 At the same time, soy wax adds to the hardness and long-lasting burn time of the candle.

 Paraffin wax is considered the best for distributing a strong scent throw.
 However, due to the density and lower burn temperature of soy wax, it distributes scent more evenly and can last up to 50% longer than candles made with paraffin wax.

 Pin this candle wax calculator now, so the next time you’re trying to figure out how to make candles in a unique container, you can come back here to figure out how much wax you’ll need in a flash!

 New to candle making?
 Quickly learn candle terminology with our Candle Making Swipe Files and more in the Simple Living Library.